-- In the New Project dialog box, select the Console Application icon and make sure the C++ Project radio button is selected.
+- In the New Project dialog box, select the Console Application icon, then select the C Project radio button.
 Type "MyFirstProject" in the Name box, and click on OK.

 - The project file must be saved before you can proceed (the project file name will be MyFirstProject.dev by default).
 In the Save As dialog box, change directory to the project subdirectory MyFirstProject, which you should have already created for this project (if you have not already created this subdirectory, you can do so on the fly by right clicking on a blank area of the Save As dialog box and selecting New ► Folder).

 - You should now see something like the following screenshot.